 Only items you’ve owned for at least six months can enter duty free

 Customs agents won’t scrutinize each product to figure out its age.
 But a major item that looks new, or that you pack in its original box, will probably catch an agent’s eye.
 To avoid a duty payment, be ready to prove that you bought it more than six months ago.

-Also, be careful about quantities.
+Also, be careful about quantities when shipping personal items overseas.
 Sure, it’s been eight months since you bought those two cases of your favorite household cleanser at Costco.
 It’s a great product, and you want plenty on hand to keep your new home clean.
 To Customs, though, it looks like you’re bringing in supplies for a janitorial business—a commercial import.
 Officials might let a couple of bottles slide, but you’ll pay duty on the rest.